jucasoliveira/gclash/PROGRESS.md

 - **playerMove**: Sent when player position changes (WASD movement)
 - **playerMoved**: Received when other players move to update their position
 - **playerLeft**: Received when a player disconnects to remove them from scene
+- **playerAttack**: Sent when player performs an attack with target and damage data
+- **playerAttacked**: Broadcast when a player attacks to show effect to all clients
+- **playerHealthChange**: Sent when player's health changes
+- **playerHealthChanged**: Broadcast player health updates to all clients
+- **playerDeath**: Sent when player's health reaches zero
+- **playerDied**: Broadcast to notify all clients when a player dies
+- **playerRespawn**: Sent when a player respawns after death
+- **playerRespawned**: Broadcast to update all clients when a player respawns

 ## Current Features
 - **3D Isometric World**: True isometric view with grid-based ground
 - **Character Selection**: Three distinct classes with different stats
 - **Real-time Multiplayer**: Players can see and interact in the same world
-- **Controls**: WASD for player movement, arrow keys for camera
+- **Controls**: WASD for player movement, arrow keys for camera, mouse for attacks
 - **Class-Based Visuals**: Different colored models based on class choice
+- **Combat System**: Class-specific attacks with visual effects and damage
+- **Health System**: Health bars, damage visualization, and death mechanics
+- **Respawn System**: Automatic respawn with animation after death
+- **Network Synchronization**: Consistent game state across all clients
 - **Modern Development**: Vite-based development environment

 ## Next Steps
-1. **UI Development**: Enhance game UI with more player information and controls
-2. **Game Logic**: Implement core gameplay mechanics and rules
-3. **Class Abilities**: Add special abilities unique to each character class
+1. **Advanced Combat**: Add secondary and ultimate abilities for each class
-4. **Multiplayer Features**: Enhance real-time synchronization for tournaments and battle royale
+2. **Combat Balancing**: Adjust damage, health, and cooldowns for balanced gameplay
+3. **Environment Interaction**: Add obstacles, terrain effects, and interactive elements
+4. **Tournament System**: Implement 1v1 tournament mode with brackets
+5. **Battle Royale**: Create 40-player battle royale mode with shrinking play area
-5. **Database Integration**: Set up player data persistence and leaderboard
+6. **Database Integration**: Set up player data persistence and leaderboard
+7. **Audio System**: Add sound effects for combat, movement, and environment
+8. **Enhanced Visuals**: Improve player models, effects, and environment

 ## Technical Notes
 - The project uses a client-server architecture with real-time communication